Connecting Our Community

 Boone County Disaster Fund

 Boone County has been a known area to be hit by tornadoes and other disasters.
 Everyone can remember or has heard about the tornado devastation from the 1967 disaster.
 It changed the lives of everyone forever.
-This fund managed by the Boone County Community Foundation and endorsed by Boone County Officials accepts monetary tax-deductible donations that will be used to support the mid- to long-term recovery of declared disaster areas in Boone County. > More
+This fund managed by the Boone County Community Foundation and accepts monetary tax-deductible donations that will be used to support the mid- to long-term recovery of declared disasters in Boone County. > More

 Boone County Council on Aging Endowment